New to DeepResearch? Start with the DeepResearch Guide to understand the core concepts before using batch processing.

 - Batch status: Batch must be in

-- Inherited settings: Tasks cannot override
+"open"or"processing"status to add tasks - Inherited settings: Tasks cannot override

 Best Practices